The Soup Dragons

-The Soup Dragons are a Scottish alternative rock band of the late 1980s and early 1990s.
-Named after a character in the 1970s children's television series Clangers, the group is best known for its cover of the Rolling Stones' song "I'm Free", which was a top 5 hit in the United Kingdom in 1990; and "Divine Thing", a top 40 hit in the United States in 1992.
+The Soup Dragons are a Scottish rock band of the late 1980s and early 1990s.
+Named after a character in the 1970s children's television series Clangers, the group is best known for its cover of the Rolling Stones' song "I'm Free", which was a number 5 hit in the United Kingdom in 1990, and for its release "Divine Thing", a top 40 hit in the United States in 1992.

 History

-The Soup Dragons formed in Bellshill, a town near Motherwell, in 1985.
-The line up was Sean Dickson (vocals, lead guitar, keyboards) (born 1966), Jim McCulloch (guitar, second voice) who replaced Ian Whitehall, and Sushil K. Dade (bass) (born Sushil Kumar Dade, 1966, Glasgow).
-The original drummer Ross A. Sinclair (born 1966, Bearsden, Glasgow) left the group after the first album This Is Our Art to pursue a career in art, and he was replaced by Paul Quinn (born 9 August 1963).
-Most of their songs were written by Sean Dickson.
+The Soup Dragons formed in Bellshill, North Lanarkshire, a town near Motherwell, Scotland, in 1985.
+The band members included Sean Dickson (vocals, lead guitar, and keyboards; born in 1966), Jim McCulloch (guitar, and secondary vocals) who replaced Ian Whitehall, and Sushil K. Dade (bass; born Sushil Kumar Dade, 1966, in Glasgow).
+The original drummer, Ross A. Sinclair (born 1966, in Bearsden, Glasgow) left the group after the band's first album, This Is Our Art, to pursue a career in art; he was replaced by Paul Quinn (born 9 August 1963).
+Most of the Soup Dragons' songs were written by Sean Dickson.

-The Soup Dragons recorded their first demo tape You Have Some Too after playing a few local gigs, and this was followed by a flexi disc single "If You Were the Only Girl in the World".
-They signed to The Subway Organization in early 1986, and their first EP The Sun in the Sky was Buzzcocks-inspired pop punk.
+The Soup Dragons recorded their first demo tape,You Have Some Too, after playing a few local gigs.
+This was followed by a flexi disc single, "If You Were the Only Girl in the World".
+They signed to The Subway Organization in early 1986.
+Their first EP, The Sun in the Sky, was Buzzcocks-inspired pop punk.
 The band's breakthrough came with their second single for Subway, "Whole Wide World", which reached No. 2 on the UK Independent Chart in 1986.
 Dickson and McCulloch also played in BMX Bandits at this time.

 The band were signed by former Wham! co-manager Jazz Summers' label Raw TV with further indie hits (and minor UK Singles Chart hits) following during 1987 and 1988.
 Over the course of six singles (the first three collected in 1986 on a US-only compilation, Hang Ten), they gradually developed a complex rock guitar sound, which culminated in their first album This Is Our Art, now signed to major label Sire Records.
 After one single from the album - "Kingdom Chairs" - was released, they then returned to original label Raw TV and Big Life Records.